Harttia gracilis

-Harttia gracilis is a species of armored catfish endemic to Brazil where it is found in the São João and upper Paraná River basins.
-This species grows to a length of 10.1 cm SL.
+Harttia gracilis is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is endemic to Brazil where it is found in the São João and upper Paraná River basins in Minas Gerais and São Paulo.
+This species grows to a standard length of 10.1 cm.